 Japanese Korokke Is One of The Most Popular Japanese Potato Dishes

 Japan has a lot of potato dishes, and while korokke is not necessarily “traditional” (guys, the word is croquette said in a Japanese accent, soooo….), it’s REALLY popular.
 You can get them at meat shops, at restaurants, at food stands, in the basement of department stores… By the way, Japanese department stores often have a lower level that is a food heaven.
 And yes, I guarantee you that you can find Japanese croquettes there.

 Anyways, living in America, I have to make it myself.
 Boo.
 But it’s really not difficult.
 The worst part is that you have to fry it, but that’s the worst part in any fried recipe, and it’s always worth it, don’t you think?

 Basically you make mashed potatoes, you mix it with an onion and ground beef mixture (I add peas and corn, but it’s optional), you make patties, you coat it, and you fry it.
 Panko breading fries up SO crispy, I love it.
 In the picture above, you can see that I made some round ones for my kids.
 It’s fun because they can just dunk the Japanese potato croquettes and eat it with their hands!

 You will definitely want to make some tonkatsu sauce to put on it, if you don’t have some on hand.
-The recipe I linked to is super easy and uses things that most people have in their pantry.
+The recipe I linked to is super easy and uses worcestershire sauce as a base along with other ingredients that most people have in their pantry.

-Make sure you check out the video below to see exactly how I made the korokke recipe!
+Make sure you check out the tip, video and full recipe below to see exactly how to make the perfect karroke!